B-T-D/datespot-suggester/README.md

 ### Computing the distance between two latitude-longitude coordinate pairs.
   This required a bit more math than I anticipated this app needing (the simple Euclidean distance isn't useful when the "coordinates" are lat lon decimals), but it was straightforward with the correct formulae.

+### Efficient lookup of keyword strings: binary search vs. hash tables
+  As part of analyzing user chats to learn restaurant preferences, I wanted to look up each word in a chat message in a list of known relevant keywords--e.g. "Thai", "vegetarian", "coffee"--and then use the net sentiment of the sentence containing the keyword as a proxy for the user's feelings toward that keyword ("I love Thai food" boosts Thai restaurants in that user's suggestions).
+In a real dating app, each of the thousands of users would send dozens or hundreds of messages daily, so the performance of the keyword lookup would be important.

+  My first instinct was to store the keywords in a hash set, for average-case O(1) time lookup.
+But the Python JSON encode/decode library doesn't decode to a Python set object by default; doing so would require creating a custom encoder (https://stackoverflow.com/questions/8230315/how-to-json-serialize-sets).
+So until I had time to write the custom encoder, I decided to store the keyword strings in a lexicographically sorted Python list (i.e. array) and look them up with binary search in worst-case O(log(n)) time.
+I expected this data to be quite static (i.e. not gaining new keywords very often), so I was not concerned about the time complexity of sorting the array or inserting new elements.